wavevector/gulch/README.md

 ## Getting Started

+You can find a compiled hoop.exe in the Releases section toward the right of the page under the `About` section.
+For those who don't want to run a random .exe, you can see whats in the hoop.ahk file in this repo, and run that.

 ### 1. Install AutoHotkey v2

 If you're on modern Windows, you have winget.
 Access it through the terminal.